mchxyz/lab-movies-celebrities/README.md

 - Make sure the form is making a POST request to the other route you just created (`/movies/create`)
 - In your post route, create an object with all the info you just received from the form.
 (Remember, `req.body`)
 - Use this object to create a new movie in the database and redirect back to the page with your list of all movies
-- Make sure to add a link to the form on the movies index page so the user can easier navigate
+- Make sure to add a link to the form in the Navbar so the user can navigate more easily.

 ## Iteration #7: Listing Our Movies